 What's the story?

-It's the day before Christmas, and all the Grinch can think about is how much he hates the whole Christmas season.
+In DR. SEUSS' HOW THE GRINCH STOLE CHRISTMAS, it's the day before Christmas, and all the Grinch can think about is how much he hates the whole Christmas season.
 "No one quite knows the reason.
 It could be perhaps that his shoes were too tight.
 It could be his head wasn't screwed on just right.
 But I think that the most likely reason of all may have been that his heart was two sizes too small."
 Naturally, then, the Grinch hates the Whos in Whoville, who string up the lights, hang the holly Who-wreath, and play with the confoundingly loud jing-tinglers, floobfloobers, and tar tinkers.
 He can't stand it!
 So he hatches a plot to stop Christmas from coming.
 Dressed as a rag-tag Santa, the Grinch sneaks into every home and, with the coerced help of his dog, drags all their Christmas decorations, food, and presents back up the mountain.
 But can he stop Christmas from coming?
 And can the love that Christmas embodies save his shriveled heart?
 If you were born in the past 50 years, you know the answer to that question.

 Is it any good?